signalapp/ringrtc/BUILDING.md

 To build frameworks suitable for including in an Xcode project, run:

-    ./bin/build-ios
+    make ios

-This will produce release builds for all architectures.
-For a debug only build, add `-d` to the command.
-For more options see the output of `--help`.
+This will produce release and debug builds for all architectures.

 When the build is complete, the frameworks will be available here: